ITCoders/Human-detection-and-Tracking/README.md

  ./main /video/2.mp4
 ```
 * creating your own model file; just follow the steps given below to create your own model file:
-	* for each individual rename the images as `subjectx.y.jpg` for example for person 1 images should be named as 'subject01.0.jpg' , `subject01.1.jpg` and so on.
+	* for each individual rename the images as `subjectx.y.jpg` for example for person 1 images should be named as `subject01.0.jpg` , `subject01.1.jpg` and so on.
-	* put all the images of all the persons in a single folder then run this command given below:
+	* put all the images of all the persons in a single folder for example you can see `data\` folder then run this command given below:
-		`python3 create_face_model.py /path/to/persons_images/`
+		`python3 create_face_model.py -i /path/to/persons_images/`

 ## Performance of code
 * Since this is a computer vision project it requires a lot of computation power and performance of the code is kind of an issue here.